MicrosoftDocs/Viva/Viva/glint/survey-taking-for-employees.md

 # Introduce survey taking to your employees

-To ensure a successful survey process, we suggest you email your employees to let them know that they'll be asked to take a survey.
-Explain our employees why taking a survey is important, and answer questions they may have during the process.
+To ensure a successful survey process, we suggest you email your employees to let them know that they'll be asked to take a survey, explain our employees why taking a survey is important, and answer questions they may have during the process.

 To assist you with introducing the survey and for helping users troubleshoot, provide the following to your employees:

 - A sample email to introduce your survey
 - A list of troubleshooting FAQs that we suggest sharing with survey takers

-## Introduce the survey using this email template
+## Introduce the survey with this email template

 Use the email template provided [here](#sample-template) as the first of your survey communications.
 Customize the template to capture your program's brand, voice, goals, and plans.
 The template is written with these goals in mind: